boushilah/CSC120-A8/rubric.md

       Yes___ Classes & class members all have Javadoc header comments

-      Part___ Clear and consistent indentation of bracketed sections
+      YES___ Clear and consistent indentation of bracketed sections

       Yes__ Adheres to Java conventions on naming & capitalization